 This body kit turns a humble golf cart into a military-style Hummer, creating a distinct and customizable look at a friendly price point ($2,195).
 Once installed, the result is a cart with the hood vent, front grill, headlights, taillights and hinged tailgate from the large-sized version.

-More on golf cart customizations — for tooling around a course or a neighborhood — is at Whalebone magazine.
+More on golf cart customizations — for tooling around a course or a neighborhood — can be found at Whalebone magazine.